tenwiseman/inscript-deploy/ReadMe.md

 1. Fork it!
 2. Create your feature branch: 'git checkout -b my-new-feature'
 3. Commit your changes: 'git commit -am'

 Add some feature.
 Submit a pull request :)
 ## History
-Apr 2017 - My first trip on GitHub, be gentle... ;-)
+Apr 2017 - It's my first trip on GitHub, please be gentle... ;-)